ChoralCloud/ChoralStorm/readme.md

     ```
 1. If service is not running, run the following script `scripts/restart_cluster.sh`
 1. Otherwise, submit topology `scripts/run.sh --remote`

+    #### Notes
+    - if you run into an issue where nimbus leader cannot be found, likely there is something wrong with zookeeper, one
+    way to fix this is to delete all images on cluster 1, cluster 2, cluster 3, rebuild all of the images
+        ```
+        # for cluster X
+        systemctl stop choralclusterX.service
+        docker rmi $(docker images -q)
+        docker-compose -f clusterX.yml
+        systemctl start choralclusterX.service
+        ```

 At this point, ChoralStorm (Zookeeper, Kafka, Storm) + Cassandra + Redis should be set up and the cluster can now consume data.